Build a Basic Knowledge

 If your goal is to build foundational knowledge of Scripture, you’ll need good tools to do so.

-Choose tools that have stood the test of time: read the text repetitively, paraphrase verses in your own words to help you focus on their meaning, look up word meanings, annotate a copy of the text, check cross-references, read accessible commentaries.
+Choose tools that have stood the test of time: read the text repetitively, paraphrase verses in your own words to help you focus on their meaning, look up word meanings, annotate a copy of the text, and check cross-references.
 Each of these tools will help you build comprehension and move you toward sound interpretation and application.

 6. Dwell in the “I Don’t Know”